advancedAgritek-BB/coinTrader2.0/README.md

 admin chats.
 Omit it to restrict control to the single `chat_id` in the configuration file.

+### Solana token registry

+Solana tickers are resolved to mint addresses using a hybrid Jupiter/Helius registry cached in `cache/token_mints.json`.
+When GeckoTerminal and Dexscreener searches return no results, the lookup now falls back to Helius to fetch metadata for the missing symbol.

 ### Solana Setup

 Example RPC URLs: